 Payroll services are a pricier option for businesses that want more than just payroll.
 For instance, they may want to add employee benefits, such as health insurance and 401(k) plans.
 Outsourced payroll services can usually provide these, in addition to providing labor-law compliant payroll and helping you avoid payroll audits and fines.
-Learn more by reading our buyers guide on the best payroll services for small business.

 Professional Service Organization

 Professional service organizations (PEOs) are co-employers that manage all the HR, benefits and payroll for your small business.
 They hire your employees on to their payroll and lease them back to you.

 This is often the easiest way for a small business to manage their employee payroll expenses, while also providing the employee with the experience of a larger business — with full benefits and other perks like EAP programs, paid holidays and vacations.
 PEOs end up being the most expensive way to manage your payroll but may be worth it from an employee engagement and retention point of view.